 These intangible qualities help explain why some students who coast through their gen ed courses begin to struggle during junior year.
-They spent the first two years of college focused on getting good grades, not on learning and growing.
+They spent the first two years of college focused on getting good grades, not learning, and growing.

-Don't over focus on your grades in college.
-They do matter, of course, but not as much as you might think.
+Don’t over-focus on your grades in college.
+Of course, they do matter, but not as much as you might think.

 College Myth #5: Only Dumb/Stupid Students Fail/Drop Out

-I've been teaching college for more than twenty years.
-I've taught well over 2,000 students.
-I can count on one hand the number of students I've seen who were truly incapable of doing college level work.
-Stupidity isn't the reason students fail or drop out of college.
+I’ve been teaching college for more than twenty years.
+I’ve trained well over 2,000 students.
+I can count on one hand the number of students I’ve seen who were genuinely incapable of doing college-level work.
+Stupidity isn’t the reason students fail or drop out of college.

-Why do large numbers of students leave college during or after their first year?
-In my experience, there are five major reasons freshmen drop out of college.
+Why do many students leave college during or after their first year?
+In my experience, there are five significant reasons first-year students drop out of college.

 They aren’t ready for the freedom of college.
 I can identify these students right away.
 They’re the ones who often show up to class hungover, then stop showing up to class at all.

 They lack purpose.
-These students don't have a real interest in being at college.
-When I ask them why they're in college, they say their parents made them go or they didn't know what else to do after high school.
-They tend to fail out because they're not invested in the process, so aren’t willing to do the work.
+These students don’t have a genuine interest in being at college.
+When I ask them why they’re in college, they say their parents made them go or didn’t know what else to do after high school.
+They tend to fail out because they’re not invested in the process, so they aren’t willing to do the work.

 They have poor self-management skills.
-These students are smart, but they may struggle with time management, organization and other skills needed for college success.
-I can identify these students fairly quickly too.
+These students are bright, but they may struggle with time management, organization, and other skills needed for college success.
+I can identify these students reasonably quickly too.
 They show up for class completely unprepared and regularly ask to turn in assignments late.

 They have mental health issues.
-Sometimes students come to campus with preexisting mental health issues, but many students begin to experience these for the first time in college.
-The transition from high school to college is stressful and can cause issues such as anxiety and depression to arise.
-I've seen cases where students' mental health issues are serious enough that they need to leave school.
+Sometimes students come to campus with preexisting mental health issues, but many begin to experience these for the first time in college.
+The transition from high school to college is stressful and can cause problems such as anxiety and depression to arise.
+I’ve seen cases where students’ mental health issues are severe enough that they need to leave school.

 Unplanned pregnancy.
 This happens a lot more often than you think.

-If you live in the college dorms freshman year, you'll see the dropout effect.
-A good portion of the students in your residence hall won’t be there come spring semester.
-It's unfortunate, because they've wasted the opportunity to get an education.
-But don't believe the college myth that they all dropped out because they just couldn't academically hack it at college.
+If you live in the college dorms freshman year, you’ll see the dropout effect.
+A good portion of the students in your residence hall won’t there come spring semester.
+It’s unfortunate because they’ve wasted the opportunity to get an education.
+But don’t believe the college myth that they all dropped out because they couldn’t academically hack it at college.